veda-consulting-company/uk.co.vedaconsulting.gotowebinar/README.md

 ### Overview ###

-CiviCRM Events can be integrated with GoToWebinar
+CiviCRM Events can be integrated with GoToWebinar.

 ### Installation ###